Thoybur-Rohman/Login-Web-Page/README.md

 ## What i used used:
 - HTML
 - CSS [style/Presentation]
-- Javascript [Logic/Working of calculator]
+- Javascript [Logic/Working of Login]